UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 UCF Stats and Trends

-- UCF has played 11 games, with four wins against the spread.

-- This season, the Knights have won against the spread in each of their two games as a favorite of 18.5 points or more.
+- This season, the Knights have won ATS in each of their two games as a favorite of 18.5 points or more.

-- UCF's games this year have eclipsed the over/under seven times in 11 opportunities (63.6%).
+- UCF has gone over the point total in 63.6% of its opportunities this year (seven times in 11 games with a set point total).

-- The Knights rack up 33.5 points per game, comparable to the 36.3 per matchup the Bulls allow.
+- The Knights put up 33.5 points per game, comparable to the 36.3 per contest the Bulls surrender.

-- UCF is 3-0 against the spread and 3-0 overall this season when the team puts up more than 36.3 points.
+- UCF is 3-0 against the spread and 3-0 overall this season when the team scores more than 36.3 points.

-- The Knights have turned the ball over 15 times this season, two fewer than the Bulls have forced (17).
+- This year, the Knights have 15 turnovers, two fewer than the Bulls have takeaways (17).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.